UBC-MOAD/Reshapr/docs/installation.rst

 automatically updated as the repo evolves.
 Please see :ref:`ReshaprUpdateInstallation` for more details.

-You can confirm that you have successfully installed :kbd:`Reshapr` by typing :kbd:`reshapr` in your activated environment.
+You can confirm that you have successfully installed :py:obj:`Reshapr` by typing :kbd:`reshapr` in your activated environment.
 You should see the top level command help information and the list of available :ref:`ReshaprSubcommands`.

-You can show the version of :kbd:`Reshapr` that you have installed with:
+You can show the version of :py:obj:`Reshapr` that you have installed with:

 .. code-block:: bash